AMLResearchProject/all-detection-system-2019/Classifiers/Movidius/NCS/Tensorflow/V1/README.md

 The above command will save ALL.graph to the **AML-ALL-Detection-System/Classifiers/Movidius/NCS/Tensorflow/V1/Model** directory.

+&nbsp;

 # Testing On Unseen Data

 Now we will use [AML-ALL-Detection-System/Classifiers/Movidius/NCS/Tensorflow/V1/Classifier.py](https://github.com/AMLResearchProject/AML-ALL-Detection-System/tree/master/Classifiers/Movidius/NCS/Tensorflow/V1/Classifier.py "AML-ALL-Detection-System/Classifiers/Movidius/NCS/Tensorflow/V1/Classifier.py") with your test data.
 This classifier passes your test data through the NCS1 and predicts if Acute Lymphoblastic Leukemia is found in the images.
-You will see the output in console and you can also locate all AML/ALL Detection System logs in the [AML-ALL-Detection-System/Classifiers/Movidius/NCS/Tensorflow/V1/Logs](https://github.com/AMLResearchProject/AML-ALL-Detection-System/tree/master/Classifiers/Movidius/NCS/Tensorflow/V1/Logs "AML-ALL-Detection-System/Classifiers/Movidius/NCS/Tensorflow/V1/Logs") directory.
+You will see the output in console and you can also locate all AML & ALL Detection System logs in the [AML-ALL-Detection-System/Classifiers/Movidius/NCS/Tensorflow/V1/Logs](https://github.com/AMLResearchProject/AML-ALL-Detection-System/tree/master/Classifiers/Movidius/NCS/Tensorflow/V1/Logs "AML-ALL-Detection-System/Classifiers/Movidius/NCS/Tensorflow/V1/Logs") directory.
 To run the classifier, use the following command:

 ```
  $ python3 Classifier.py